RobotsWar/Plater/README.md

 and it tries to generates 3D model to print your parts with at least as possible plates.

+It uses a really simple configuration file that contains the list of parts with their quantities and dimension.
+You can then build your STL plate(s) and release it with your part, or simply release the `plater.conf` file and let people do their own plates using their own settings.

+Note that Plater will *not* choose the best orientation of a part for you, this is up to the user because it depends on a lot of things.

 # Using

 ## With the GUI